 In the United States, the CDC estimated that:

-It is hypothesized that the sickle cell gene has been present in Africa for as long as 7,000 years.
-Although sickle cell disease was widely known in Africa, it wasn’t discovered in Western medicine until 1910.
+It is hypothesized that the sickle gene has been present in Africa for as long as 7,000 years.
+Although sickle cell disease was widely known in Africa, it was not discovered in Western medicine until 1910.

 Walter Clement Noel was the first person described with sickle cell disease.
 Noel was a dental student from Grenada, who studied in Chicago.
 When experiencing a pain episode, Noel sought out medical care at a neighborhood hospital.
-Noel was assigned to Dr. Ernest Irons who was a medical resident of cardiologist Dr. James Herrick.
+Noel was assigned to Dr. Ernest Irons who was a medical resident of a well-known cardiologist, Dr. James Herrick.

 In 1956, Dr. Vernon Ingram and Dr. J.A.
-Hunt showed that a mutation replacing one amino acid with another was the underlying cause for the abnormal hemoglobin and distorted shape of red blood cells in sickle cell disease.
+Hunt showed that a mutation replacing one amino acid with another was the main cause for the abnormal hemoglobin and changed shape of red blood cells in sickle cell disease.

 Sickle Cell Disease

 Signs and symptoms of sickle cell disease are different from person to person and can range from mild to severe.
-There are many factors that influence the severity of sickle cell disease– even siblings may not have the same degree of severity.
+There are many factors that impact how severe sickle cell disease may be—even siblings may not have the same degree of severity.

-Many of the complications found in sickle cell disease are the result of hemolysis; the rapid breakdown of red blood cells, other complications of sickle cell disease are due to the stickiness of red cells, white and anemia; the decreased number of red blood cells.
-Complications can be acute which typically develop suddenly or chronic which develop over time.
+Many of the complications found in sickle cell disease result from hemolysis, which is the rapid breakdown of red blood cells.
+Other complications of sickle cell disease result from anemia and the stickiness of red blood cells that blocks blood flow.
+Complications can be acute, which typically develop suddenly, or chronic, which develop over time.

 Sickle Cell Trait

-Under extreme conditions like low oxygen levels in the air, dehydration, and high altitude and increased pressure in the atmosphere, red blood cells of individuals of sickle cell trait can sickle and lead to medical complications.
+Under extreme conditions, like being at a high altitude with reduced atmospheric pressure, oxygen levels, and oxygen pressure in the air, red blood cells can sickle in those with sickle cell trait and lead to medical complications.
 Additionally, chronic kidney disease and a very rare form of kidney cancer (renal medullary carcinoma) are also associated with sickle cell trait.